 Without any banding.

-How do I tone the hair after bleaching?
+How do I tone the hair after bleaching the root?

 Pearl Based Ugly Duckling toner sitting on the bleached hair.